atg/colours/README.md

 Colours is a C++ library for working with **colours** (duh).
 Mathematically.

+## Usage

+**colours** contains classes for a variety of different colour models.
+All colours are represented as:

+* Three `doubles` in the range of 0 to 1, for the chromatic information.
+* One `double` in the range of 0 to 1, for the alpha information.

+Numbers are *always* in the range of 0 to 1.
+That includes hue angles.

 ## Functionality

 Colours is separated into two parts: conversion and algorithms.